Yoga Forward Bends can include forward bends for the hips and/or forward bends for the spine (lumbar, thoracic and cervical.)

 There are two articles on standing forward bends.

-Front triangle is a standing forward bend done with one leg forwards and the other leg back.
+Pyramid Pose is a standing forward bend done with one leg forwards and the other leg back.

 You can rest your hands on the floor or, if you can't reach it, on a chair.
 This helps to reduce the load on the hamstrings and glutes making it easier to give them a relaxed stretch.